Administrative Adjudication Process

 Administrative Adjudication Process Procedure

 A continuance is not allowed unless the Administrative Hearing Officer finds “good cause.”
-Lack of preparation is not considered good cause.
-If an individual (or his representative) fail to appear for the scheduled hearing, they may be found in default, and the Administrative Hearing Officer may conduct the hearing in their absence.
+Lack of preparation is not considered a good cause.
+If an individual, or his representative, fails to appear for the scheduled hearing, they may be found in default, and the Administrative Hearing Officer may conduct the hearing in their absence.
 All fines double for default judgments.

 Attending an Administrative Hearing

 Anyone receiving a hearing notice should review the schedule and location information on the notice.
 All hearings will be held on the fourth Tuesday of each month no earlier than 9:30 AM for parking tickets, 10:30 AM for Red Light Camera violations, and 1:00 PM for all other violations.
 The location is the Village Hall Council Chambers.
 All hearings start promptly at the time indicated on the notice.
 It is recommended that individuals arrive a few minutes early.
 Upon entering the hearing room, individuals must check in with the code enforcement official and wait until their case is called.